 Concerns that do not meet the harm threshold will be dealt with in accordance with the school's policy for managing low-level concerns.
-Please refer to St Mary's Low level concern policy.

 If any member of staff has concerns that a colleague, supply teacher, volunteer or contractor might pose a risk to children, it is their duty to report these to the headteacher.
-Where the concerns or allegations are about the headteacher, these should be referred to the Chair of Governors.
+Where the concerns or allegations are about the headteacher, these should be referred to the CEO.

-The headteacher/Chair of Governors should report the concern to the Local Authority Designated Officer (LADO) within one working day.
+The headteacher/CEO should report the concern to the Local Authority Designated Officer (LADO) within one working day.